Leeds United F.C.: 2010–2020: Return to the Championship

 On 31 January 2014, under controversial circumstances, it was reported that manager Brian McDermott had been removed from his position as the club's manager following a string of poor results, while the controversy surrounding the club was resolved.
 Ross McCormack expressed his support for the former manager.
 By 3 February, the BBC was reporting that McDermott had been called by a lawyer representing Massimo Cellino "and told he had been relieved of his duties".
 However, Cellino still did not own the club, as the Football League had not yet approved his purchase, so neither he nor his lawyer could dismiss the manager.
 McDermott, therefore, remained in his post.
 On 7 February, Leeds announced that they had exchanged contracts for the sale of the club to Cellino's family consortium Eleonora Sport Ltd. The deal saw the Cellino family acquire a 75% ownership of the club, subject to Football League Approval.
-On 23 March, the board of the Football League decided unanimously that Cellino's conviction by an Italian court meant that he did not meet it’s owners and directors test, so he could not take over.
+On 23 March, the board of the Football League decided unanimously that Cellino's conviction by an Italian court meant that he did not meet its owners and directors test, so he could not take over.
 In the backdrop of Cellino's takeover, Leeds suffered an appalling second half of the season, dropping from the play-off places to the fringes of the relegation battle.
 In the end, the weak performances of the teams below meant that they were never in any real danger of going down, and a late run of wins put survival beyond doubt well before the end of the season.
 However, McDermott resigned as manager on 30 May 2014.

 On 5 April 2014, Cellino was successful in his appeal with independent QC Tim Kerr to take over the club.
 The takeover was completed on 10 April, with Cellino's company, Eleonora Sport Limited, buying 75% of the club's shares.
 Dave Hockaday was surprisingly appointed head coach, with Junior Lewis hired as his assistant, the pair were dismissed two months later.
 Darko Milanič was appointed head coach on 21 September 2014, becoming the club's first manager from outside the British isles and the first Slovene manager in English football, but left the club the following month.
 Neil Redfearn was confirmed as his replacement on 1 November 2014.
 On 1 December 2014, Cellino was disqualified by the Football League after it obtained documents from an Italian court, where he was found guilty of tax evasion.
 Cellino was disqualified from running the club until 10 April 2015, and on 24 February 2015, Cellino announced he would not be returning to the club after his ban ended.
 Neil Redfearn was replaced by Uwe Rösler on 20 May 2015, but he himself was replaced by Steve Evans after a few months in the role.